 Seravo Plugin – Site Status

 The site status page is an excellent way to get a quick overview of your site and its status.
 You can easily view the basic site information and statistics such as HTTP requests and the site's disk usage, as well as more detailed reports with the Go Access report that is available for each month.
-Additionally, you can see and test the status of caching for your site, manage the shadows linked to the site, and manage the built-in image optimizer's settings and run speed test to your site.
+Additionally, you can see and test the status of caching for your site, manage the shadows linked to the site, manage the built-in image optimizer's settings and run speed test to your site.

 All of the postboxes on these pages are freely movable and can be organized in the way that best suits your individual workflows.
 They cannot be hidden, but closing a postbox will keep it minimized until it's manually opened again, which makes it handy if you rarely need certain information, but want to keep it at hand just in case.